-Today is Flag Day, a day when people all over America celebrate “The Stars and Stripes.”
+Today (June 14th) is also a Flag Day, a day when people all over America celebrate “The Stars and Stripes.”
 Flags are national symbols.
 Do you know why people started using flags?
 Why the American flag has stars and stripes?
 And why Neil Armstrong erected a flag on the moon?
 It’s a good day to learn about this and more.
 I wish I could recommend a great book about flags, but I don’t know of any.
 Can you recommend something that doesn’t put children to sleep?
 So instead I’m going to tell you about this funny historical read about the first president of America.

 When a modern president wants to have his visage preserved for posterity, all he has to do is call in photographers who will snap his picture in an efficient and organized manner.
 When George Washington needed his picture, he had to visit an artist and pose for days!
 The talented painter in this story has lots of loud, energetic children (your children will totally recognize themselves in the pages of this story), and each sitting escalates in unbelievable chaos.